Chia-Network/chia-docs/docs/plotting/plotting-software.md

 Several Chia plotters are now available.
 The output (a plot) will be nearly identical for a given k-value and compression level.
 However, the hardware requirements are different for each plotter.

-The three families of plotters include:
+The four families of plotters include:

-- BladeBit -- developed by Chia Network, Inc.
+- BladeBit -- developed by Chia Network Inc.
+- DrPlotter -- developed by DrNick and supported by Chia Network Inc.
 - madMAx -- developed external to CNI
 - ChiaPoS -- the original plotter, developed by CNI

 This page provides details about the plotters that exist within each of these families.

+---

 ## Plotters